 How do you set up a centralized contract repository for your organization?

 Setting up a centralized contract repository involves five steps: auditing all existing contracts across departments, selecting a repository platform that integrates with current tools, migrating documents with consistent metadata tagging, configuring automated alerts for renewals and expirations, and training teams on search and retrieval workflows.
-Most organizations complete a full repository setup within 4 to 8 weeks.
+Most organizations complete a full repository setup within 4 weeks.

 The audit phase is the most critical step.
 Organizations need to identify every contract stored in filing cabinets, shared drives, email inboxes, and individual desktops.
 Research from CLOC found that up to 2 hours can be spent searching for specific contract terms and data without a centralized system.
 A structured migration eliminates this waste permanently.